Rules

 Emblem cards (light yellow frame) are non-playable cards that are just symbolic.

-Divine is a special Type of cards that is usually found in monster cards but can also be found on other card types aswell.
+Divine is a special Type of cards that is usually found in monster cards.
 Each divine card is color-coded individually, meaning that it can have the frame color of its card type (main deck monster, fusion monster, spell, etc.) or a different color entirely.
 They have a special mechanic called “Hierarchy”.

 Hierarchy is a scale that goes from 1 to 10.
 Divine cards of higher Hierarchy are unaffected by divine card effects of lower hierarchy.
 All non-Divine cards are treated as having a Hierarchy of 0.
-Hierarchy is represented on a card in the Type section as a single number with a different font, always as the last item in that section.
+Hierarchy is represented on a card as a single digit with a different font on the rightmost part of the Type line.

 Effect Speed is defined as Slow Speed and Quick Speed (analog to Spell Speed 1 and 2 respectively, there is no Spell Speed 3).
 Quick Speed can respond to Slow or Quick effects, but Slow Speed can’t be used to respond to other effects.